lukasoppermann/veare-pre-next/storage/app/articles/160103-lumen-dingo-api-part-4.md

 This relationship is very similar to a *one to one* relationship.
 The difference is that the  dynamic property returns an eloquent collection of records, where previously we returned only an individual record, this will be important when working with the related data.

 To set up our relationship we need to add a *foreign key* to the *owned* models table, articles, which by default should be named `collection_id` (*owning_model_name* + "*\_id*").
 Now we only need to add an `articles` method with a `hasMany` call to the *owning* `Collection` model.
 For the inverse relationship we add a `collection` method with a `belongsTo` call to the *owned* `Article` model.
-If you want to change the foreign or local key, refer to the `hasOne` method from the *one to one relationships* section, its exactly the same.
+If you want to change the foreign or local key, refer to the `hasOne` method from the *one to one relationships* section,it'sexactly the same.

 ```php
 // Collection Model